- Academic Affairs

-Note: Award disbursement and student account summary information is available on the SURFS student information system website.
+Note: Award disbursement and student account summary information is available on SURFS.

 Students who drop credits, who are reclassified as Maryland residents for tuition purposes, or who officially withdraw from the University may be entitled to a refund of tuition and fees for the semester.
 The refund schedule is published by the Registrar's Office.
 If financial aid has been credited or otherwise disbursed to a student who is subsequently due a refund, part or all of the refunds may be reclaimed and redeposited in the appropriate aid account.
 The refund policy is published in each school catalog.

 Students who withdraw from the college before 60 percent of the semester has been completed will have their financial aid recalculated based on the period of time in attendance for the term.
 Federal regulations require that a percentage of federal Title IV financial aid funds be returned as repayment for non-completion of the semester.
 The Student Accounts office calculates the amount of funds to be returned based on the Department of Education’s repayment formula.
 Copy of the Title IV Refund/Repayment formula calculation is available on the financial aid website.